software-mansion/react-native-reanimated/docs/docs/guides/reanimated-babel-plugin-options.md

 This output occurs because the entire `global` object (!) would be copied to the UI thread for it to be assigned by `setOnUI`.
 Then, `readOnUI` would again copy the `global` object and read from this copy.

 There is a [huge list of identifiers whitelisted by default](https://github.com/software-mansion/react-native-reanimated/blob/main/plugin/src/globals.ts).

+### substituteWebPlatformChecks

+This option can also be useful for Web apps.
+In Reanimated, we have numerous checks to determine the right function implementation for a specific target platform.
+Enabling this option changes all the checks that identify if the target is a Web app to `true`.
+This alteration can aid in tree-shaking and contribute to reducing the bundle size.